Football clubs

 1923

-There was a Hastings Central reported in 1923 but no information is known about this team.
-Possibly formed in connection to Hastings Central School?
+A team named Hastings Central was reported in 1923, but no further information is known.
+It was possibly formed in connection with Hastings Central School.

 Hastings Central Old Boys